Pinhook Bog

 Pinhook Bog is a unique bog in Indiana that has been designated a National Natural Landmark.
 It is part of Indiana Dunes National Park, an area that many citizens, scientists, and politicians fought hard to preserve.
-Its sister bog, Volo Bog, is located nearby.
+Its sister bog, Volo Bog (not to be confused with a bog of the same name in Illinois), is located nearby.
 The bog contains a large variety of plants, including insect eating plants, tamarack trees, stands of blueberry bushes, and floating mats of sphagnum moss.
 Pinhook Bog is about 580 acre, a quarter of which is a floating mat of sphagnum peat moss.
 A "moat" separates the bog from the uplands.

 Geology

 The bog is a glacial kettle.
 At the end of the Wisconsin Glacial epoch about 14,000 to 15,000 years ago, a large chunk of ice remained buried at this location as the ice retreated northward.
 When the ice melted, the clay soil sealed the basins.

 Precipitation and runoff from higher ground around the bog are the only water sources.
 There is no stream or groundwater inflow or outflow.
 Evaporation from the open water and plants is the only loss of moisture.
 A bog differs from swamps, marshes, and ponds because of this limited exchange of water.
 The water in the bog is stagnant, acidic, and nutrient-poor.